naftalic/ddmif/screening_and_ranking.md

 $$r_{i,t+1}=a+bz_{i,t}+\epsilon_{i,t+1}$$
 where $a$ is a constant term, $b$ is the coefficient that relates the aggregate z-score to the stock return, and $\epsilon$ is the error term.
 With the estimated values of $a$ and $b$, the expected return of the stock for the next period can be calculated.
 However, this methodology has some limitations.
 Firstly, the z-scores may not change much over time but factor premiums ($b$) may change, leading to unstable or unreliable coefficients.
 Secondly, there may be a weak correlation between the z-score and subsequent returns, as the equation is not based on a rigorous theory.
 Lastly, this method adds complexity to the process, which is a drawback as the biggest advantage of the aggregate z-score model is its simplicity.

-# The Forecasting Rule of Thumb
+# The Forecasting Rule of Thumb: derivation
-The Forecasting Rule of Thumb is a formula derived from a regression equation used to predict stock returns based on aggregate Z-scores.
-The equation manipulates the correlation (IC) between the aggregate Z-score and the actual security returns, and the cross-sectional volatility of the returns of the securities.

-Specifically, assuming a simple linear regression of the form $y=a+bx$, we get that
+Assuming a simple linear regression of the form $y=a+bx$, the equation can be expressed as follows:

 $$
 \begin{align}